Sandy Hook — Just Leave It Be

 So many other shore residents enjoy the splendor of that openness and remoteness.
 One surrenders those things at great cost.
 Once the door to development is opened, there’s no telling when or if it will ever be shut.
 Most of Sandy Hook is and should remain pristine.
 Besides, Route 36/Ocean Avenue — the major traffic feeder to Sandy Hook — is already congested enough.

 Giovanni da Verazzano first discovered the peninsula while exploring the New York Harbor-Sandy Hook area in 1524.
 In September 1609 Henry Hudson, a British explorer working for the Dutch, anchored his ship the Half-Moon in Sandy Hook bay.
-Identified as a major landmark in 1755 (George Washington was a visitor), Sandy Hook was quickly recognized for its coastal significance — as the gateway to the world’s then largest and busiest port, New York Harbor.
+The area was first surveyed in 1685 and identified as a major landmark in 1755 (George Washington was a visitor).
+Sandy Hook was quickly recognized for its coastal significance — as the gateway to the world’s then largest and busiest port, New York Harbor.
 The historic Sandy Hook Lighthouse, the nation’s oldest lighthouse still in operation (and a great family day trip), was first lit in June 1764.
 The construction was financed by New York City merchants to aid mariners entering the southern end of the harbor.

 Legend has it that the pirate Captain Kidd buried a treasure on Sandy Hook around Spermaceti Cove around 1700.
 Other notorious pirates (ie, Blackbeard and Captain Morgan) “worked” our shore area too.